Baltimore: Pre-settlement

-The city is named after Cecil Calvert, 2nd Baron Baltimore, an Anglo-Irish member of the Irish House of Lords and founding proprietor of the Province of Maryland.
-The Calverts took the title Barons Baltimore from Baltimore Manor, an English Plantation estate they were granted in County Longford, Ireland.
-Baltimore is an anglicization of the Irish name Baile an Tí Mhóir, meaning "town of the big house".

 17th century

 In the early 1600s, the immediate Baltimore vicinity was sparsely populated, if at all, by Native Americans.
 The Baltimore County area northward was used as hunting grounds by the Susquehannock living in the lower Susquehanna River valley.
 This Iroquoian-speaking people "controlled all of the upper tributaries of the Chesapeake" but "refrained from much contact with Powhatan in the Potomac region" and south into Virginia.

 Pressured by the Susquehannock, the Piscataway tribe, an Algonquian-speaking people, stayed well south of the Baltimore area and inhabited primarily the north bank of the Potomac River in what are now Charles and southern Prince George's counties in the coastal areas south of the Fall Line.

 European colonization of Maryland began in earnest with the arrival of the merchant ship The Ark carrying 140 colonists at St. Clement's Island in the Potomac River on March 25, 1634.
 Europeans then began to settle the area further north, in what is now Baltimore County.
 Since Maryland was a colony, Baltimore's streets were named to show loyalty to the mother country, e.g. King, Queen, King George and Caroline streets.
 The original county seat, known today as Old Baltimore, was located on Bush River within the present-day Aberdeen Proving Ground.
 The colonists engaged in sporadic warfare with the Susquehannock, whose numbers dwindled primarily from new infectious diseases, such as smallpox, endemic among the Europeans.
 In 1661 David Jones claimed the area known today as Jonestown on the east bank of the Jones Falls stream.